 The Pepperdine School of Public Policy is excited to announce the launch of our first DC Policy Scholars Program - an exclusive full-tuition scholarship, 3-unit class - where accepted students will learn from top policy academics and practitioners about the role faith has played and continues to in American domestic and foreign policy.
 This four-week seminar will accommodate just 20 qualified students, and will be hosted at Pepperdine's Washington, DC campus located just a few blocks from the White House and Foggy Bottom Metro Station.
-Upon completion of the program, scholars will be receive a certificate from the School of Public Policy, and may use the credits at their home undergraduate institution (if enrolled) or towards future enrollment at Pepperdine's School of Public Policy.
+Upon completion of the program, scholars will be receive a participation certificate from the School of Public Policy, and may use the credits at their home undergraduate institution (if enrolled) or towards future enrollment at Pepperdine's School of Public Policy.

 American Gospel: The Role of Religion in US Domestic and Foreign Policy